 Okay, so let’s get straight to it.
 The FLEX disc looks a like a very large condom with a thick but flexible band around the outside.
 (Oh, the jokes.)
 It sits just past the vaginal canal in the vaginal fornix — go ahead, Google that — where it catches, rather than absorbs, the blood from your menstrual flow.

-(I’ve never used a menstrual cup, but the FLEX is a similar idea to that but a much smaller and — from what I hear — a more comfortable device that sits farther in, which helps to cut down on cramping.)
+(I’ve never used a menstrual cup, which they offer, but the FLEX disc is a similar idea to that though much smaller and — from what I hear — a lot more comfortable.
+It sits farther in, which is designed to help cut down on cramping.)

 It claims to be hypoallergenic, with no natural rubber latex, BPA, or phthalates, and is said to have zero chemicals or toxins like most tampons have.
 It’s doctor-approved and made to not alter your pH balance in your vagina.
 And, it was designed by women.
 Well, that sold me.